cockroachdb/docs/v2.0/recommended-production-settings.md

 ### Terminology

-To properly plan a cluster's topology, it's important to review some basic CockroachDB-specific terminology:
+To properly plan your cluster's topology, it's important to review some basic CockroachDB-specific terminology:

-Term | Description
+Term | Definition
 -----|------------
+**Cluster** | Your CockroachDB deployment, which acts as a single logical application that contains one or more databases.
+**Node** | An individual machine running CockroachDB.
+Many nodes join together to create your cluster.
 **Range** | CockroachDB stores all user data and almost all system data in a giant sorted map of key-value pairs.
 This keyspace is divided into "ranges", contiguous chunks of the keyspace, so that every key can always be found in a single range.
 **Replica** | CockroachDB replicates each range (3 times by default) and stores each replica on a different node.
 **Range Lease** | For each range, one of the replicas holds the "range lease".
 This replica, referred to as the "leaseholder", is the one that receives and coordinates all read and write requests for the range.